libkafe/kafe/README.md

 ## Operating system support

 Kafe should work with any UNIX-like operating system, provided all external dependencies are met.
-Binary packages are provided for:

-- **CentOS** and **RHEL** versions 7, 8
-- **Fedora** versions 31, 32, 33
-- **Ubuntu** versions 18.04, 19.10, 20.04
-- **Debian** versions 9, 10, 11
-- **macOS**  versions 10.15 Catalina

 Windows is not supported and there are no plans to support Windows builds.
 Windows users should be able to use Windows Subsystem for Linux to run or build Kafe.
 Take note that contributions and issues related to support for Windows will not be accepted.

-macOS is officially supported for versions 10.15 Catalina and newer.
-It is entirely possible Kafe works just fine on older versions of macOS, but no testing has been done on them.
+macOS is officially supported starting from version 10.15 Catalina.
+It is entirely possible Kafe works just fine on older versions of macOS, but no testing has been done.
 If you are unable to upgrade to latest macOS version, you should still try to install Kafe from sources.
 It will most likely work just fine provided all external dependencies are met.